 You don’t need to sit on the floor with legs crossed in the lotus position.
 Sit in a chair with your feet on the floor.
 Or, if you’re more flexible, you can sit on a meditation cushion or bolster with your legs crossed.
-For people who’ve had hip or knee replacements, it may be more comfortable to lie down.
+For people who’ve had hip or knee replacements, it may be more comfortable to lay down.

 Posture is important.
 You want to be comfortable yet alert.
 Or as Cory Muscara, leading mindfulness meditation expert says, “Sit upright, not uptight.”
 Meaning, your head and neck are in line with your spine.
 Shoulders are relaxed.
 The throat and chest are open to allow the breath to flow freely.

 Make It A Ritual